NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 ```

-Commertial Use Permitted
+Commercial Use Permitted
 ==============================
-All the source code of Nearby Shops Open-Source project is released under a liberal MIT license which allows you to use this software for commertial use.
+All the source code of Nearby Shops Open-Source project is released under a liberal MIT license which allows you to use this software for commercial use.

 License